Technology-for-the-Poorest-Billion/2024-IMMI/proposal/management.md

 ## The people

 ### Rosie Clifton (rc859)
-- Strength: Past experience on the design part of website development.
+- Strength: Past experience in the design part of website development.
 - Weakness: Lack of knowledge in coding with software development.

 ### Bangyi Gao (bg432)